 We are initially developing our lead product candidate, SEL-212, for the treatment of chronic severe gout, which affects approximately 160,000 patients in the United States.
+In addition, our SEL-403 product candidate, for the treatment of patients with malignant pleural or peritoneal mesothelioma who have undergone at least one regimen of chemotherapy, affects fewer than 1,550 patients in the United States.
 Accordingly, there is a limited number of patients who could enroll in our clinical studies.